 Fragments of our past

-Natural history collections at universities are an important resource for undergraduate and graduate education.
-The University of Calgary’s diverse vertebrate collection (known as the Museum of Zoology until 2008) contains over 8000 fish, amphibian, reptile, bird, and mammal specimens.
+Natural history collections at universities are an important resource for undergraduate and graduate education, as well as research.
+The University of Calgary’s diverse vertebrate collection (known as the Museum of Zoology until 2008) contains over 16,000 fish, amphibian, reptile, bird, and mammal specimens.

-Four technicians have managed the collection since the 1970s – each making substantial contributions to its growth and the quality of preservation.
+Five technicians have been stewards of the collection since the 1970s – each making substantial contributions to its growth and the quality of preservation.

-A number of biology courses use the collection in their labs, and graduate students access it for their research projects.
-Specimens are also loaned internally to departments such as art, anthropology and geology.
+A number of biology courses use the collection in their labs, and graduate students and faculty members access it for their research projects.
+Specimens are also loaned internally to departments such as art, anthropology, geology, and engineering.
 External loans are difficult because of the fragile nature of the specimens.
 However, researchers have come from as far as Japan to study material in the collection.

 Did you know?